fritsi/python-install-macos/README.md

 The script will prompt you to choose whether you want to run the Python tests or not.
 This allows you to verify the integrity of the compiled Python installation.

-**If you followed the instructions, there should be no failures.**
+**If you followed the instructions, there should be no failures.** _(*1)_

-If any test failures occur, the script will pause and ask if you want to proceed.
+In case of encountering any test failures, the script will halt and prompt you for further action.

+_(*1) Regrettably, this doesn't hold fully accurate for macOS on ARM systems.
+Should you come across failures in any of the following tests: test_idle, test_tk, test_tkinter, test_ttk, test_ttk_guionly; it's advised to disregard them.
+These tests involve the Tcl-Tk UI and are affected by numerous unresolved bug reports specifically concerning macOS on ARM._

 **NOTE:** In non-interactive mode, the script will always run the tests.